KulikDM/pythresh/README.rst

    scores.

 -  **confidence_interval_**: Return the lower and upper confidence interval of the contamination level.
-Only applies to the ALL thresholder
+Only applies to the COMB thresholder

 ************************